open-vsx/publish-extensions/docs/extension_issues.md

     - the extension requires an older/newer version of Node.js: we are using Node 14 for everything.
     - the extension has issues building on the latest LTS of Ubuntu server (we use `ubuntu-latest` for our jobs, you can take a look at [GitHub's Docs](https://github.com/actions/virtual-environments#available-environments) to see what that currently stands for)
 2. The extension requires additional commands to be executed to build successfully.
-    - if you want a quick and easy fix you can try adding a `prepublish` property to the extension in `extensions.json` to set a command to be executed before packaging up the extension, right after installing the project's depenedencies.
+    - if you want a quick and easy fix you can try adding a `prepublish` property to the extension in `extensions.json` to set a command to be executed before packaging up the extension, right after installing the project's dependencies.

 The best way to solve this issue is to publish the extension from its own repository, not this one.
 - If you are the extension author, you can use [this document](direct_publish_setup.md) for a guide on setting that up.